fjudith/docker-jenkins/README.md

 ```

 # Docker-Compose
-In production environment, it recommended to pair Jenkins with a Ngin fronted webserver.
+In production environment, it recommended to pair Jenkins with a Nginx fronted webserver.

 ```
 jenkins-nginx: